joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5667683/2024/07/29/phillies-summer-adversity-lopsided-loss/

 **MLB trade deadline roundup: All the trades from Monday**\
-`Here's everything you need to know about who switched teams on Monday. `\
+`Here's everything you need to know about who switched teams Monday. `\
 https://nytimes.com/athletic/5666082/2024/07/29/mlb-trade-deadline-roundup-monday/

 **White Sox lose 15th game in a row**\